paragi/timexe/README.md

 ##### timexe.get([id])
-where the optional id is the value returned from timexeadd
+where the optional id is the value returned from timexe

 Returnes either a chronos timer object if id is given, or an array of all active timer objects.